nbentz/acculynx-code-challenge/README.md

 Do not close this cmd window, keep it open.

 ## MongoDB driver for nodeJS
-Navigate to the parent folder of my project.
+Navigate to the parent Acculynx-coding-challeng folder of my project.

 run the following command: